websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/managing-user-data/exporting-user-data.md

 ![A Comment on a blog post is User Associated Data.](./exporting-user-data/images/03.png)

-Exporting User data informs Site Owners and Users about how much personal data the Site may have.
+Exporting User data informs Site Owners and Users about how much personal data the Site contains.